-Meryl Streep went to Stockholm to do her vocal for the song "The Winner Takes it All".
+Meryl Streep went to Stockholm, Sweden to record her vocal for the song "The Winner Takes it All".
 She finished it in one take.
-Benny Andersson, former ABBA member and co-composer of the songs, calls Streep "a miracle".
+Benny Andersson, former ABBA member and co-composer of the songs, called Streep "a miracle".

 At the start of the "Dancing Queen" scene, the picture on Meryl Streep's bedroom mirror is Amanda Seyfried's professional head shot.
-At the end of 'Our Last Summer,' Donna is holding a collection of photos, including an actual baby picture of Seyfried.
+At the end of "Our Last Summer", Donna is holding a collection of photos, including a baby picture of Seyfried.

-Meryl Streep first saw the musical in October 2001 with her daughter Louisa and her daughter's friends in Manhattan.
-Streep wrote to the producers to praise them for bringing a little happiness and fun to the lives of New York's people following the 9/11 terrorist attacks.
+Meryl Streep first saw the musical in October 2001 with her daughter Louisa, and her daughter's friends in Manhattan.
+Streep wrote to the producers to praise them for bringing a little happiness and fun to the lives of New York City's people following the 9/11 terrorist attacks.

 In the original stage musical, the character of Bill Austin was Australian.
 This paid homage to ABBA's enormous popularity in Australia.
 For the film, Bill Anderson was Swedish like Stellan Skarsgård who plays him.

 The first film shot on the new 007 Stage at Pinewood Studios, following a fire after Casino Royale (2006) wrapped.
-The new 59,000 sq. ft. stage was used for song and dance numbers that could not be filmed in the sun in Greece.
+The new fifty-nine thousand square foot stage was used for song and dance numbers that could not be filmed in the sun in Greece.

 The stage play first opened in London on April, 6th, 1999, at the Prince Edward theater.
 Its North American debut was May 23rd, 2000, at Toronto's Royal Alexandra Theatre.
 The original Toronto cast then started Mamma Mia!'s pre-Broadway tour in San Francisco, Los Angeles, and Chicago.
 During the Chicago performances, Louise Pitre and Tina Maddigan were invited to play their same roles in the original Broadway cast.
-The Broadway opening directed by Phyllida Lloyd, was October 18th, 2001, at the Winter Garden Theater, the former home of "Cats".
+The Broadway opening, directed by Phyllida Lloyd, was October 18th, 2001, at the Winter Garden Theater, the former home of "Cats".
 The play was nominated by the 2002 Tony Awards for Best Musical and Best Book; Pitre was nominated for Best Actress in a Musical.
-By January 2010, the play had exceeded 4700 performances on Broadway, and is the tenth longest running Boardway show ever (February, 2013).
-As of April 2007, Mamma Mia! has open productions in: New York, London, Las Vegas, Madrid, Moscow, Stuttgart, Fukuoka, Gothenburg, and Essen.
-The US and International touring companies have performed in cities all over the globe, including Melbourne, Australia, Utrecht, The Netherlands, and Copenhagen and Horsens, Denmark.
-According to Variety, the play's original producer and writer "were broke when they first tried to put the show together and were even snubbed by the Swedish pop group whose music formed the basis for the show.
+By January 2010, the play had exceeded forty-seven hundred performances on Broadway, and is the tenth longest running Boardway show ever (February, 2013).
+As of April 2007, Mamma Mia! has open productions in: New York City, London, Las Vegas, Madrid, Moscow, Stuttgart, Fukuoka, Gothenburg, and Essen.
+The U.S. and International touring companies have performed in cities all over the globe, including Melbourne, Australia, Utrecht, The Netherlands, and Copenhagen and Horsens, Denmark.
+According to "Variety", the play's original producer and writer "were broke when they first tried to put the show together, and were even snubbed by the Swedish pop group whose music formed the basis for the show.
 They are now two of the wealthiest women in England."

 The trivia items below may give away important plot points.

 While the film heavily implies, but never explicitly reveals, who Sophie's real father is, there is a semi-official answer.
-According to writer Catherine Johnson and director Phyllida Lloyd, Sophie's real father is Bill - a Swede.
-Bill's character was Australian in the original stage production, but in the film is a Swede played by Swedish actor Stellan Skarsgård, meaning Sophie has her roots in Sweden - just like ABBA.
+According to Writer Catherine Johnson and Director Phyllida Lloyd, Sophie's real father is Bill, a Swede.
+Bill's character was Australian in the original stage production, but in the film, is a Swede, played by Stellan Skarsgård, meaning Sophie has her roots in Sweden, just like ABBA.

 The song played as an instrumental at the beginning of the wedding is "Knowing Me, Knowing You".
-This song is about divorce, so it is totally inappropriate for a wedding ("Knowing me, knowing you, there is nothing we can do.
+This song is about divorce, so it is completely inappropriate for a wedding ("Knowing me, knowing you, there is nothing we can do.
 Knowing me, knowing you, we just have to face it this time we're through.
-Breaking up is never easy, I know but I have to go...")
+Breaking up is never easy, I know but I have to go").